 Jeremiah 1:5 says “Before I formed you in the womb I knew you before you were born I dedicated you.”

-There are many parents who have lost a child before they were born.
-If you have not personally experienced that, we are guessing you know someone who has.
-Loved ones still mourn their loss even though these children may not have been named or have a physical resting place.
-This is no fault of the parents as there is rarely any guidance in these situations.
-We feel the memorial should be much more than a monument to look at.
-It should be a place for family and loved ones to visit, to mourn, to remember… A place for everyone to be able to pray for all children lost too soon.
-Therefore, our plan includes a rock garden along with plants and trees surrounding a monument.
-Stones with a flat surface would be made available for family members to take and place in the rock garden to remember their child(ren).
-The parents could have it engraved or decorate as they wish and return it to the garden.
+The garden is located to the north of the church behind the parking lot and just to the north of the Mary Garden.
+A rosary walking path has been added around the Mary garden, and an arbor was placed at the entry to the gardens.
+We hope that all will take advantage of these beautiful gardens.
+The memorial is much more than a monument to look at.
+It is a place for family and loved ones to visit, to mourn, to remember… A place for everyone to be able to pray for all children lost too soon.
+The memorial has a rock garden to place memorial stones for remembering individual souls.
+Family members can take and place the stones in the rock garden to remember their child(ren).
+The stones can be engraved or decorated as they wish and return it to the garden.
 We believe that all God’s children are with Jesus in heaven, but our hope is to provide an avenue to name the child as well as a place of healing for the loved ones still here on earth.

-If you have questions, please call Chris Oberreuter at 515-707-0444, Jeanne O’Connor at 515-343-7208, or any committee member listed on the donation form.
-Our sincerest thanks for considering our request!
+Detailed sketches of the garden plans can also be seen below.
+If you have questions, please call Chris Oberreuter at 515-707-0444, Jeanne O’Connor at 515-343-7208, or any committee member listed.
+We truly hope you will enjoy the gardens of St. John’s.

-Many blessings, The Respect Life Committee
+Many blessings, The St. John’s Respect Life Committee